vriveraPeersyst/docs.xrplevm.org/pages/users/getting-started/connect-to-the-xrpl-evm.md

 This guide will walk you through configuring MetaMask to connect to the XRPL EVM.

-{% tabs %}
-{% tab label="Testnet" %}

-## Adding XRPL EVM to MetaMask (Testnet)
+## Adding XRPL EVM to MetaMask

-To interact with the XRPL EVM on Testnet, you need to manually add it as a custom network in MetaMask.
+To interact with the XRPL EVM, you need to manually add it as a custom network in MetaMask.

 1. **Open MetaMask:**